finxol/repro-srvx-deno-esbuild/README.md

 deno run --allow-env --allow-net out/main.js
 ```

 This gives us broken headers.
-Notice content-type seems to be broken into `c` and `t`.
+Notice how content-type seems to be broken into `c` and `t`.

 ```sh
 finxol ~ » curl -v http://localhost:1993/